 The results are pure bliss.

-I took this photo when quite a bit of silverware was in the dishwasher.
+dishwasher.
 The space that hold smaller forks looks unusually empty.
-A family of 6 uses a LOT of flatware each day, and my little plastic divider has not been adequate for years.
-Notice also the piles of children's forks and spoons and baby spoons which have nothing stopping them from moving freely within the drawer. *headache*
+A family of 6 uses a LOT of flatware each day, and my little

 Now I can keep all the silverware in the drawer at the same time and it doesn't ever get mixed up!!
 I have to say that this is my very, very favorite.
 My girls agree :)

-So I designed the dividers to provide the easiest access to the objects I most frequently need and stow the less often used items in the back sections.
+I designed the dividers to provide the easiest access to the objects I

 Gorilla glue is some amazing stuff!
 I also used a skil saw to cut the door trim to the proper lengths and hand sanded the cut ends smooth.
 Each divider set was cut out and glued together in such a short time that I am confident I could have made all four in one afternoon if the materials hadn't been hard to find.